fikus221/cmdforfelter/readme.md

 Usage Rules:

-Be sure to specify the author @Timage or @By filter bottle.
+Be sure to specify the author @Timage or @By filter bot

 Do not use for personal purposes.

-The author supports modifications in the code
+The author supports modifications in the code.

-It is forbidden to use the code under another person
+It is forbidden to use the code under another person.

 --------------------------------------------